Senate health care bill: Republicans release draft of new plan

 Meanwhile, a pair of Republican senators, Lindsey Graham of South Carolina and Bill Cassidy of Louisiana, released their own alternative propals to repeal ObamaCare on Thursday.

-Under the Graham-Cassidy plan, federal dollars spent on Obamacare would be block-granted to states; the individual and employer mandate would be repealed; requirements that health insurers would cover pre-existing conditions would be kept; and the Obamacare medical device tax would be eliminated while other Obamacare taxes would remain.
+Under the Graham-Cassidy plan, federal dollars spent on Obamacare would be block-granted to states; the individual and employer mandate would be repealed; requirements that health insurers would cover pre-existing conditions would be kept; and the ObamaCare medical device tax would be eliminated while other ObamaCare taxes would remain.

-“Obamacare is going to collapse,” Graham said.
+“ObamaCare is going to collapse,” Graham said.
 “Instead of having a one-size-fits-all solution from Washington, we should return dollars back to the states to address each individual state’s health care needs.
 Just like no two patients are the same, no two states’ health care needs are the same.
 A solution that works in California may not work in Virginia.”

+No Democrats are supporting the legislation and Senate Minority Leader Chuck Schumer blasted the revised legislation on the floor of the Senate.

 Read the full Better Care Reconciliation Act here.